Skip to main content

 What to Expect When Registering a Federal Trademark

 Before applying for a registered trademark, it’s important to understand exactly what you’re getting into.
-After all, this is a highly involved process with a lot of legal implications for applicants and their businesses.
+This is a highly involved process with a lot of legal implications for applicants and their businesses.
 This article will review the basics of the trademark application process when filing with the United States Patent and Trademark Office (USPTO).

 1. Deciding on a Trademark